How do I stop unwanted calls on my Virgin home phone?

 If you brought your number to Virgin Media from another provider your number may be listed and available via phone number search services.

-To make your number ex-directory, just text us for free on 07533 051 809 ^ between 8am and 8pm Monday to Friday, 8am and 6pm on Saturday and one of our team will be happy to help.
+To make your number ex-directory, just text us for free on 0753 305 1809 ^ between 7am and 11pm Monday to Friday, 8am and 8pm Saturday to Sunday and a member of our team will be happy to help.
 It’s quick, convenient and if you text outside our opening hours, our team will pick up your message when they are back in.
 Alternatively, call us on 150 from your Virgin Media phone or mobile, or 0345 454 1111 * from any other phone.
 Lines open 8am-9pm Monday to Friday, 8am-8pm Saturday, 8am-6pm Sunday.

 Home Phone Handset Features